usc-isi-i2/kgtk-similarity/README.md

   lower than more specific classes with lower counts (see below on how we count instances).

 - jc: an ontology-based measure using our interpretation of the Jiang Conrath ontological distance (see https://arxiv.org/abs/cmp-lg/9709008).
 We use instance counts (same as used for `class`) to compute probabilities and normalize to the distance through the `entity` node (`Q351201`) to get a similarity.
-If a node has multiple most-specific subsumers, the maximum similarity based on those will be used.
+  If a node pair has multiple most-specific subsumers, the maximum similarity based on those will be used.

 - complex: an embedding-based measure using 100-dimensional ComplEx